agnesoft/adb/documentation/design_specification_query.md

 A JSON document that describes the types and functions (i.e. schema) of the query interface.
 The IDL is self contained and rely on very few "native" features in each supported langauge (described below).
 The root of the document is the object and each key represents a distinct type.

-There are native types that are in-built and needs to be provided by the supported language, and custom types described in the schema.
+There are native types that are built-in and needs to be provided by the supported language, and custom types described in the schema.

 ### Native Types